salilahuja/node-red-labs/basic_examples/personality_insights/README.md

 ##Personality Insights Lab

 - Go back to the Bluemix dashboard by clicking DASHBOARD on top and click on the icon of the nodered application you just created.
-- Pick “Add a Service or API” and click the Personality Insights node under Watson section.
-Make sure your Application is listed and click on Use.
-Click on Restage.
+- Click “Add a Service or API” and click the Personality Insights node under Watson section.
+Make sure your Application is listed and click on "Create".
+- When prompted click on Restage.
-- After Restage is complete and the app has started click on the url under the name of APP on the top left side.
+- After Restage is complete and the app has started click on the appliaction url.
 - Once NodeRed opens click on 'Go to your Node-Red flow editor'

 > Check out this [page]( http://nodered.org/docs/getting-started/) for full instructions on getting started with Node-RED.